Types of breath holding

 What to do during a spell

-Although breath holding spells can be upsetting to watch, your child doesn't need any treatment and will recover.
+Although breath holding spells can be upsetting to watch, your child usually doesn't need any treatment and will recover.

 They aren’t holding their breath on purpose and can't control this behaviour.
 If your child is having a breath holding spell: